luanpotter/shattered-wilds/docs/lexicon/Check.md

 So for a few examples, a character attacks the enemy and rolls a 10 and 7, and have a total modifier of `+3`.
 That will be a 20 without any Crit Modifier from the roll; however, if the opponent contests rolling a total of 12, since the **Active Check** is at an advantage of 8 points, they get 1 **Crit Shift**.

 What does this "Shift" mean?
 The effect of a **Crit Shift** will depend on the nature of the check.
-If it is a **Body Attack**, that means additional damage to the enemy's [[Vitality_Point | Vitality Points]].
+If it is a **Body Attack**, that means additional damage to the enemy's [[Vitality_Points | Vitality Points]].
 If it is some other form of contest, it means an advantage to be determined by the DM.
 For example, if you are trying to influence an ally to do you a favor, they might not just do it but somehow consider it as you doing them a favor for the honor of asking them.
 This is similar to how Shifts work on _Core FATE_.
 If it is a **Static Check**, it is possible that **Crit Shifts** are not applicable, though they could, depending on the context.
 It is up to the DM to decide the effects of **Crit Shifts** for each interaction.

 In essence, the **Crits** are two-folded; if you would otherwise be below target, they can help you get over, and if you are already over, they can give you extra **Crit Shifts**.